 Dr Cagnacci is a permanent researcher at the FEM/CRI in the Applied Ecology group, and leader of the research line ‘Movement and Conservation Ecology’.
-She initiated and coordinates the bottom-up research consortium EURODEER, to study ungulate movement at the distribution range of species, under climatic and human-impact large scale gradients.
-She has been leading or advising fieldwork projects for 20 years on terrestrial mammals, from rodents to large herbivores and carnivores, in a diversity of environments and conservation areas in Europe, North and South America, with a special focus on mountainous and alpine environments.
+She initiated and coordinates the bottom-up research consortium EUROMAMMALS, to study terrestrial mammal movement at a large scale, under climatic and human-impact gradients.
+She has been leading or advising field projects for 20 years on terrestrial mammals, from rodents to large herbivores and carnivores, in a diversity of environments and conservation areas in Europe, North and South America, with a special focus on mountainous and alpine environments.

-Dr. Cagnacci combines biological research with a deep interest in development and application of technology to address conservation issues and animal ecology questions (biotelemetry).
+Dr. Cagnacci combines biological research with a deep interest in development and application of technology to address conservation issues and animal ecology questions (biologging, data standards).

 - MSc Biology (University of Milano and Siena);

-- Certified Associate Professor in Ecology (Italian Ministry for Further Education and Research)
+- Certified Full Professor in Zoology and Associate Professor in Ecology (Italian Ministry for Further Education and Research);

 - Faculty affiliate at the College of Forestry and Conservation, at the University of Montana (2012-current).

-- Sitting on editorial boards, steering committees and evaluation panels of scientific journals, PhD school networks, societies and associations involved in wildlife and conservation studies in Europe, North America, and Brazil.
+- Sitting on editorial boards, steering committees and evaluation panels of scientific journals, EU Commission/NSF/National funding programmes, PhD schools, scientific societies and associations;

-- More than 30 undergraduate and graduate students’ theses to completion (PhD, MSc, BSc, post-master Internships)
+- More than 40 undergraduate and graduate students’ theses to completion (5 PhDs, 20MScs, 11 BSc, 9 post-MScs Internships);

-- FOR-WILD (Forecasting the effects of global change on ungulate spatial distributions), Scientific advisor and internal tutor.
-FEM/CRI & Harvard University/OEB.
+- FOR-WILD (Forecasting the effects of global change on ungulate spatial distributions).
+Co-PI and Supervisor, FEM/CRI & Harvard University/OEB,

-- EURODEER (European roe deer collaborative project), scientific coordinator, P.I. www.eurodeer.org.
+- EUROMAMMALS (European roe deer collaborative project), scientific coordinator, P.I.;

 - 2C2T (Roe and red deer in Trentino and Technology), P.I.